marwanmusa/Detect-Text-in-Image/README.md

 ### *Extracting Text from Norway Traffic-Sign Images with comparison on easyocr and keras-ocr.*

-> **Warning**
+> **Note** <br>
-> The notebook (ipynb file) was executed on [kaggle](https://www.kaggle.com/code/marwanmusa/detect-text-in-traffic-sign-image), so you need to adjust your input path after you clone this repo.
+> The notebook [detect-text-in-image.ipynb](detect-text-in-image.ipynb) was executed on [kaggle](https://www.kaggle.com/code/marwanmusa/detect-text-in-traffic-sign-image), so you need to adjust your input path after you clone this repo.
+> Or you can work with [detect-text-in-image-executed-locally-with-cpu.ipynb](detect-text-in-image-executed-locally-with-cpu.ipynb) instead.

 *Documentation:*
 - [EasyOCR](https://www.jaided.ai/easyocr/documentation/)